"I won't be able to get the kind of care I need."

 I need a referral from my primary care provider (PCP) to go to a specialist.

 You can go to any in-network provider — including specialists and chiropractors — without a PCP referral.
 This means you have the freedom to go to any in-network provider directly.

 HMOs are too risky because I won't have emergency coverage if I'm not in Iowa.

-If you're traveling out-of-state, you have coverage for emergency care.
-Just use the Find a Doctor tool to find a participating hospital.
+If you're traveling out-of-state, you have coverage for emergency care. myWellmark can help you find a participating hospital.
 Nationwide, more than 96 percent of hospitals and 93 percent of doctors and specialists are considered participating.2

 If you're feeling a little under the weather while traveling, check out the Doctor On Demand External Site® app, where you can see and talk with a board-certified doctor.
 Your virtual doctor can treat most common medical conditions, and even prescribe medication if needed.
 A virtual visit through Doctor On Demand is an affordable option covered by some Wellmark plans.
 You can also purchase a virtual visit without using your insurance information.